'I'd love to celebrate with him someday': Meet UAE residents, visitor who share same birthday as Sheikh Mohammed

 Cosmin Mihai Constantinescu, a frequent visitor to Dubai, said that to celebrate his birthday with Sheikh Mohammed would be a dream come true.

-"If I get a chance to celebrate birthday together, I would love to do it.
+"If I get a chance to celebrate my birthday with him, I would love to do it.
 It would be my dream," said Cosmin, who turned 27 today.

 Dubai has captured his heart, said the visitor whose elder sister lives in Dubai.
 "I'm amazed at the incredible transformation Sheikh Mohammed has brought to this city.
 I love how he has built Dubai into a global icon of progress and innovation."